v-fearam/adf-databricks-example/Readme.md

 - Add Trigger-> Trigger Now
 - Go to monitor and wait to the pipeline success

-The pipeline consumes New York Helth data.
+The pipeline consumes New York Health data.
 This example works with baby names https://health.data.ny.gov/Health/Baby-Names-Beginning-2007/jxy9-yhdk/data_preview.
-The pipe consumes the api and save the data on Azure Data Lake, forlder bronce.
+The pipe consumes the api and saves the data on Azure Data Lake, folder **bronze**.
 The data is a json file with baby names from 2007.

 ### 6. Clean Up